autoware_agnocast_wrapper#

 export ENABLE_AGNOCAST=0

-colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release --package-select <package_name>
+colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release --packages-select <package_name>

 To rebuild a specific package with Agnocast after it was previously built without it: